primaryodors/primarydock/SCRIPTING.md

 ```

 Saves the protein in working memory to the specified file path (can be a string variable).
+All strands that contain protein data will be included.

 If `QUIT`, `EXIT`, or `END` follows the path parameter, script execution will terminate immediately after saving the protein.